insHILA-home/insHILA-home.github.io/README.md

 A pre-rendered test site can be found at [here](https://inshila-home.github.io/).

 ## Structure of site source tree and User guide

-Assuming there are no errors and the site is building properly, follow these steps next:

 1. Create the following pages if they do not exist already (or change the extension of existing markdown files from `.md` to `.html`):